 Logical Interface Support Data Input & Local Interface: Data Output Connects to the local (private) network; sends and receives plaintext user data to and from the local network.
 Network Interface: Connects to the public network; sends and receives ciphertext user data, via the public network, to and from a far end cryptographic module.
 Authenticates with the far end cryptographic module(s); sends and receives authentication data and RSA key exchange components to and from a far end module.
 The module can be set to bypass allowing it to send and receive plaintext user data for selected connections.
-Control Input Control Input is provided by the Local Console, Keypad & Display, and the Remote Management Interface as follows: The Keypad supports module initialization prior to authentication and operation in the approved mode.
-A Crypto Officer sets the IP address for administration by the remote management application; sets the system clock; and loads, in conjunction with the remote management application, the module's certificate.
-As an alternative to using the Keypad, the Local Console may be used for initialization prior to certification and operation in the approved mode.
+Control Input Control Input is provided by the Local Console and the Remote Management Interface as follows: The Local Console must be used for module initialization prior to certification and operation in the approved mode.
 The Local Console receives control input from a locally connected terminal.
 Following initialization and authentication, the remote management application can communicate with the module to receive out-of-band control input.
 When configured for in-band management, the Private and Public Network Interfaces may also receive control input.
 In this mode, the remote management application sends control input by way of the Local or Network Port rather than the RJ-45 Ethernet.
-Status Output Status output is provided by the Keypad & Display, LEDs, Local Console and the Remote Management Interface as follows: The Display presents the Crypto Officer with the command data being entered via the Keypad.
-It also indicates the state of the RSA keys and certificates.
-The System LEDs indicate the system and tunnel state as well a combined alarm status covering network and local ports.
+Status Output Status output is provided by the front panel LEDs, Local Console and the Remote Management Interface as follows: The System status LEDs indicate the system and tunnel state as well a combined alarm status covering network and local ports.
 The Port LEDs indicate the state of the local and network interfaces and the presence of network traffic.
-As an alternative to using the Keypad & Display, the Local Console may be used for initialization prior to certification and operation in the approved mode.
 The Local Console may also be used for monitoring some operations; status output is sent to a locally connected terminal.
 Following initialization and authentication, the module sends out-of-band status output to the remote management application.

-Logical Interface Support When configured for in-band management, the Private and Public Network Interfaces may also send status output.
+The CS100 Keypad & Display can be used to verify network configuration parameters and general status information.
+When configured for in-band management, the Private and Public Network Interfaces may also send status output.
 In this mode, the module status output is sent to the remote management application by way of the Local or Network Port rather than the RJ-45 Ethernet Port.

 The encryptor does permit logically distinct categories of information to share the Local and Network Ports.
 For example, when the module is configured to allow in-band management traffic, the control/status information (key exchange or management commands) and user data enter and exit the module via the Network Interface.
-The module separates these two logically distinct categories of information, using the following protocol specific mechanisms; Ethernet employs a unique vendor specific Ethertype and Fibre channel uses dedicated ordered set to carry in-band management traffic.
+The module separates these two logically distinct categories of information using a unique vendor specific Ethertype.